CubicrootXYZ/RemindMe/README.md

 A matrix bot that handles reminders and knows your agenda.

-⚠️ The main branch currently contains the `v2` which is not yet considered stable. `v1` is moved to the similiar named branch. ⚠️
+⚠️ The main branch currently contains the `v2` which is not backwards compatible. `v1` is moved to the similiar named branch. ⚠️

 ## Example